y-board/light-the-y/_setup/compiling.md

 Just because your code compiles without error, doesn't mean that it does what you are expecting.
 Compiling and uploading without error just means that your code contains valid instructions for the computer to execute.
 The instructions may not actually do what you are try to accomplish.

 ## What If My Board Isn't Working
-Sometimes your board might get stuck in a bad state, and either you won't be able to upload your code, or your code will upload but won't run.
+Sometimes your board might get stuck in a bad state, and either you won't be able to upload your code.

-_Note: Before following the next steps to reset your board, make sure the problem isn't actually in your code!
-It's easy to think that the board isn't working when it's really a bug in your code that's causing it to get stuck.
-A good thing to try is to turn an LED on or off at the start of your code to see if it works.
-Also, double check `main.cpp` to make sure the correct function is being called._

 If your board is stuck, you can reset it by following these steps:

-1. Unplug the board from your computer.
+1. Turn off the **PWR** switch.

-1. Hold down the button labeled "BOOT1" and the button labeled "RESET" at the same time, while plugging the board back into the computer.
+1. While holding down the button labeled **BOOT**, turn on the **PWR** switch.

-1. Let go of both buttons and wait 10-15 seconds before attempting to upload your code again.
+1. Let go of the **BOOT** button.

+1. Try uploading your code again.
-1. Repeat as needed.